Terminology in Data Analytics

 A broader term that includes the preparation of text for mining, the mining itself, and specialized applications such as sentiment analysis.
 Preparing text for analysis involves automated parsing and interpretation (natural language processing), then quantification (e.g. identifying the presence or absence of key terms).
 Wikipedia

 Data science, data analytics, analytics:Cover all of the concepts described on this page.
 "Data science" is often used to define a (new) profession whose practitioners are capable in many or all the above areas; one often sees the term "data scientist" in job postings.
 While "statistician" typically implies familiarity with research methods and the collection of data for studies, "data scientist" implies the ability to work with large volumes of data generated not by studies, but by ongoing organizational processes.
+Due to the complexity of dealing with large datasets and data flows, most of the day-to-day work of a data scientist lies in data pipeline challenges - storing relevant data, getting it into appropriate form for analysis, and managing the real-time implementation of models.
 "Data analytics" and "analytics," by contrast, are general terms used to describe the field and a comprehensive collection of associated methods.
 Wikipedia references here and here.
 All these terms tend to be used for the application of analytic methods to data that large organziations generate or have available ("big data").

 Covers nearly all of the above methods, and also carries the mantle of a well-established profession dating back to the mid 1800's.
 Although statisticians work on "big data" problems, the field of statistics has traditionally been focused on focused research studies (e.g. drug trials).